 The Look-Up Table is bypassed at this color depth, therefore programming the LUT is not required.

-As with 8 bpp there are limitations to the colors which can be displayed.
-In this mode the six bits of green are used to set the absolute intensity of the image.
+In this mode, the six bits of green in each pixel are used to set the absolute intensity of the image.
 This results in 64 gray shades.

 5.2.2 Color Modes